PandoraMedia/scooch/docs/index.rst

     class Batcher(Configurable):

         _batch_size = Param(int, default=256, doc="Number of samples per batch")
-        _feature = ConfigurableParam(SpectrogramFeature, doc="The feature to produce samples of")
+        _feature = Param(SpectrogramFeature, doc="The feature to produce samples of")
-        _augmenters = ConfigurableParam(ConfigList(Augmenter), doc="A list of data augmenters to sample from")
+        _augmenters = Param(ConfigList(Augmenter), doc="A list of data augmenters to sample from")

         ...

 In the above snippet, we can see abstraction, polymorphism, inheritance, and encapsulation employed within the classes, and their Scooch parameters.
-Once configured, within each of the classes above the :code:`Param`\ s and :code:`ConfigurableParam`\ s will become accessible as attributes of the encapsulating :code:`Configurable` class instance.
-Furthermore, the Scooch :code:`Param` / :code:`ConfigurableParam` documentation will be added to the :code:`Configurable` class's doc string for accessibilty in any auto-generated documentation.
+Once configured, within each of the classes above the :code:`Param`\ s will become accessible as attributes of the encapsulating :code:`Configurable` class instance.
+Furthermore, the Scooch :code:`Param` documentation will be added to the :code:`Configurable` class's doc string for accessibilty in any auto-generated documentation.

 With the class definitions and the :code:`config.yaml` file provided above, configuring the :code:`Batcher` class and running the code in a script could be as simple as: